 Treatment for Teeth Grinding in North Liberty

 - Custom mouthguard or splint therapy: a custom mouthguard is the most conservative treatment option and often the first line of treatment to manage teeth grinding.
-Custom fit and designed to reposition the jaw, a mouthguard allows the jaw to relax in a natural position and reduces muscle tension.
+A mouthguard is custom fit and will help reposition the jaw.
+This allows the jaw to relax in a natural position and reduces muscle tension.

 - Restorative dentistry: if teeth have become worn or damaged as a result of teeth grinding or jaw clenching, Dr. Tu may use tooth bonding or a dental crown to restore the strength and structural integrity of the tooth.
-Restorative treatments may also be used to adjust your biting surfaces, and help your teeth to make proper contact without undue stress.
+We may also use restorative treatments to adjust your biting surfaces.
+This will help your teeth to make proper contact without undue stress.

-- Orthodontics: if crooked teeth or malocclusion are causing your bite problem, we may recommend orthodontic treatment to straighten your teeth and improve bite function.
+- Orthodontics: if crooked teeth or malocclusion are causing your bite problem, we may recommend orthodontic treatment.
+This will straighten your teeth and improve bite function.